 We continue the work by forging accepting and appreciative relationships with our own and each others' lived experiences.

-Often we think of our "work" as trying to do healthy things, but the process becoming attentive, and appreciating what we find, however, is essential to the work itself, no matter how difficult or surprising.
+Often we think of our "work" as trying to do healthy things, however, the process of becoming attentive, and appreciating what we find, is essential to the work itself, no matter how scary, difficult or surprising.
 This kind of spaciousness and silence allows us to discern what to do as driven by Love, not shame, by Security, not anxiety, and by Worth, not frustration.
 It's not always a clear cut process, and there's not really a short cut (including the Enneagram itself!).
 Sometimes we just have to sit and see what comes up.

 We deepen the work by doing it all over again: practicing awareness, accepting and appreciating what we find.